febeling/rb-libsvm/README.md

 ## Installation

-For building this gem from source on OS X (which is the default packaing) you will need to have Xcode installed, and from within Xcode you need to install the command line tools.
+For building this gem from source on OS X (which is the default packaging) you will need to have Xcode installed, and from within Xcode you need to install the command line tools.
 Those contain the compiler which is necessary for the native code, and similar tools.